What's new in Windows Server 2022

 Microsoft Edge browser

 Microsoft Edge is included with Windows Server 2022, replacing Internet Explorer.
 It's built on Chromium open source and backed by Microsoft security and innovation.
 It can be used with the Server with Desktop Experience installation options.
 More information can be found at the Microsoft Edge Enterprise documentation.
-Note that Microsoft Edge, unlike the rest of Windows Server, follows the Modern Lifecycle for its support lifecycle.
+Microsoft Edge, unlike the rest of Windows Server, follows the Modern Lifecycle for its support lifecycle.
 For details, see Microsoft Edge lifecycle documentation.

 UDP performance improvements

-UDP is becoming a very popular protocol carrying more and more network traffic due to the increasing popularity of RTP and custom (UDP) streaming and gaming protocols.
+UDP is becoming a popular protocol carrying more network traffic due to the increasing popularity of RTP and custom (UDP) streaming and gaming protocols.
 The QUIC protocol, built on top of UDP, brings the performance of UDP to a level on par with TCP.
 Significantly, Windows Server 2022 includes UDP Segmentation Offload (USO).
 USO moves most of the work required to send UDP packets from the CPU to the network adapter's specialized hardware.
 Complimenting USO is UDP Receive Side Coalescing (UDP RSC), which coalesces packets and reduces CPU usage for UDP processing.
 In addition, we have also made hundreds of improvements to the UDP data path both transmit and receive.
 Windows Server 2022 and Windows 11 both have this new capability.

 TCP performance improvements